blockiyt/SBACloudNet/README.md

 - Fully configurable

 ## Credits
-Rhanks to the [ScreamingSandals team](https://github.com/ScreamingSandals) for the great BW Plugin.
+Thanks to the [ScreamingSandals team](https://github.com/ScreamingSandals) for the great BW Plugin.